ishrat03/autodeployment/README.md

         dv = default value
         PRODUCTION .env variables
-            PROD_AUTODEPLOY_DEFAULT_BRANCH  // [dv = master] Default branch name for deployment.[take pull for this branch] PROD_DEPLOYMENT_PASSWORD   // Password to start deployment (password should be hashed with laravel Hash::mak()) PROD_AUTO_DEPLOY  // [dv = false] [true, false] true if set for start deployment when PR merge and false when need human interaction for deployment.
+            PROD_AUTODEPLOY_DEFAULT_BRANCH  // [dv = master] Default branch name for deployment.[take pull for this branch] PROD_DEPLOYMENT_PASSWORD  // Password to start deployment (password should be hashed with laravel Hash::make()) PROD_AUTO_DEPLOY  // [dv = false] [true, false] true if set for start deployment when PR merge and false when need human interaction for deployment.
             SSH_KEY_PATH    // full path of ssh_key which will be used to pull the key.
 Please make sure ssh_key don't have passphrase.
             PROD_AUTODEPLOY_AUTH  // [dv = true][true, false] true when need authentication to open deployment page and false for no authentication required for deployment pages.